-If there is a travel complication out of your control (i.e. flight cancellation, weather delays, etc.), use discretion when balancing change fees and additional flight/hotel arrangements with getting to your final destination in a reasonable time.
+If there is a travel complication out of your control (e.g., flight cancellation, weather delays, etc.), use discretion when balancing change fees and additional flight/hotel arrangements getting to your destination in a reasonable time.
 NAACLS understands current travel can be challenging and that extreme circumstances may occur.
 Isolated incidents are understandable, however, should a pattern develop, NAACLS will handle accordingly.
-It is the responsibility of the Team Leader to work with the Program Director to determine lodging near the institution.
-It may be more convenient to have the Program Director make reservations and send confirmation to the Team Member(s).
-In most cases, the institution will make arrangements for the billing of lodging.
-If this does not occur, site visitors will pay and be reimbursed for lodging expenses.
+It is the responsibility of the team leader to work with the program director to determine lodging near the institution.
+It may be more convenient to have the program director make reservations and send confirmation to the team members(s).
+In most cases, the institution will arrange for the billing of lodging.
+If this does not occur, site visitors will pay up front and be reimbursed for lodging expenses.